 |Medium (15-inch)||4 to 5 pounds||2 to 2,5 kg|

 |Large (17-inch)||over 6 pounds||over 3 kg|

 What Specs Do You Need?

-Make sure the laptop has enough RAM to run smoothly.
+No matter what CPU you decide to go for, make sure the laptop has enough RAM to run smoothly.
 Aim for at least 8GB RAM, but preferably 16GB RAM.

 For maximum speed, get an SSD.
 An SSD is a fast hard drive that will make loading all the applications saved on it lightning-fast.
 Another advantage of an SSD is that it has very low power consumption, so you don’t have to worry about it affecting the laptop’s battery life.

 The last thing when it comes to the specs is to consider what graphics card you’re going to need:

 Do you Need a Dedicated Graphics Card for Drawing?